Kalki: Hindu texts

 A minor text named Kalki Purana is a relatively recent text, likely composed in Bengal.
 Its dating floruit is the 18th-century.
-Wendy Doniger dates the Kalki Mythology containing Kalki Purana to between 1500 and 1700 CE.
+Wendy Doniger dates the Kalki Purana to between 1500 and 1700 CE.

 In the Kalki Purana, Kalki is born into the family of Vishnuyashas and Sumati, in a village called Shambala, on the thirteenth day during the fortnight of the waxing moon.
 At a young age, he is taught the holy scriptures on topics such as dharma, karma, artha, jñāna, and undertakes military training under the care of the Parashurama (the sixth incarnation of Vishnu).
 Soon, Kalki worships Shiva, who gets pleased by the devotion and provides him in return a divine white horse named Devadatta (a manifestation of Garuda), a powerful sword, whereby its handle is bedecked with jewels, and a parrot named Shuka, who is an all-knower; the past, the present and the future.
 Other accessories are also given by other devas, devis, saints, and righteous kings.
 He fights an evil army and in many wars, ending evil, but does not end existence.
 Kalki returns to Shambala, inaugurates a new Yuga for the good, and then goes to Vaikuntha.
 In the Kalki Purana, there is a mention of a Buddhist city whose residents don't adhere to dharma (not worshipping the devas, ancestors, and not upholding the varna system), which Kalki fights and conquers.

 The Agni Purana describes Kalki's role:

 Kalki, as the son of Viṣṇuyaśas, (and having) Yājñavalkya as the priest would destroy the non-Aryans, holding the astra (weapon) and having a weapon.
 He would establish moral law in four-fold varṇas in the suitable manner.
 The people (would be) in the path of righteousness in all the stages of life.